Zard: Sakai's death

 Founding member Izumi Sakai died on May 27, 2007, at the age of 40 in Keio University Hospital.
 She had entered the hospital in June 2006 after discovering she had cervical cancer and had the tumor removed.
 In April 2007, however, the cancer had spread to her lungs, resulting in her re-admittance to hospital.
 According to the hospital, she took daily walks every morning.
 During her walk on May 26, she accidentally fell from the stairs and was discovered at around 5:40 a.m. and taken to the ICU.
 Never regaining consciousness, she died at 3:10 p.m. the following day.
 An agency spokesman said:

 Sakai had planned to release a new album in the fall, as well as make her first live tour in three years to show her fans that she was fighting strongly against her illnesses.

 A memorial service for fans was held on June 27 in a funeral hall in Aoyama, Tokyo.
 On the previous day, a memorial service for the people concerned was held and Maki Ohguro and Tetsuro Oda and others were in attendance.
 At the same time, Tak Matsumoto and Koshi Inaba of B'z, Mai Kuraki and Shigeo Nagashima made announcements in her remembrance.

 Two compilation albums were planned for release on August 15, one including a selection of Sakai's personal favorite songs, and the other including favorites chosen by her staff.
 A fan-selected compilation album was also planned for the fall.
 Two tribute concerts were held—one on September 7 at Osaka Festival Hall, and the other on September 14 at Tokyo Nippon Budokan.
-These two places were chosen because they were the first and last stops respectively of the What a beautiful moment Tour in 2004—the only tour that band had gone on.
+These two places were chosen because they were the first and last stops respectively of the What a beautiful moment Tour in 2004—the only tour Zard had made.
 The new tour was called "What a Beautiful Memory".

 In September 2007, an audience of 13,000 participated in a memorial Budokan concert.
-Nine screens were set up to show previously unseen footage of Izumi Sakai, and a first single after she died called Glorious Mind was played.
+Nine screens were set up to show previously unseen footage of Izumi Sakai, and the first single released after her death, Glorious Mind, was played.
 This was a song that Sakai had recorded before her hospitalization, and was used as the opening theme song of the anime series Case Closed.
 It was not complete at the time of Sakai's death, but the chorus footage was complete.
 Extra minutes where she was singing in English were incorporated from a previously unrelated and unreleased song as well.